SteveKGYang/SteveKGYang.github.io/_pages/about.md

 * <font size=4><b>Apr, 2023</b> New preprint: "Towards Interpretable Mental Health Analysis with ChatGPT".
 * <font size=4><b>Feb, 2023</b> Our paper: "Cluster-Level Contrastive Learning for Emotion Recognition in Conversations" has been accepted by IEEE Transactions on Affective Computing as a journal paper.
 * <font size=4><b>Nov, 2022</b> Our paper: "Emotion fusion for mental illness detection from social media: A survey" has been accepted by Information Fusion as a journal paper.
-* <font size=4><b>May, 2022</b> Our paper: "A Mental State Knowledge-Aware and Contrastive Network for Early Stress and Depression Detection on Social Media" has been accepted by Information Processing & Management as a journal paper.
-I worked as the first author of this paper.</font>

 <b><font size=5>Professional Services</font>